dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 Command Tokens MAY contain other Claims.
 Any Claims used that are not understood MUST be ignored.

-A Command Token MUST be signed and MAY also be encrypted.
+A Command Token MUST be signed.
-The same keys are used to sign and encrypt Command Tokens as are used for ID Tokens.
+The same keys are used to sign Command Tokens as are used for ID Tokens.
-If the Command Token is encrypted, it SHOULD replicate the `iss` (issuer) claim in the JWT Header Parameters, as specified in Section 5.3 of {{JWT}}.

-It is RECOMMENDED that Command Tokens be explicitly typed.
+Command Tokens MUST be explicitly typed.
 This is accomplished by including a `typ` (type) Header Parameter with a value of `command+jwt` in the Command Token.
 See [Security Considerations](#security-considerations) for a discussion of the security and interoperability considerations of using explicit typing.

-A non-normative example JWT Claims Set for Command Token for an **activate** command follows:
+A non-normative example JWT Claims Set for the Command Token for an **activate** command follows:

 ```json
 {